Title: | Bayesian Evaluation, Analysis, and Simulation Software Tools for Trials |

 A beta distributional object that is the initial prior for the control response rate before the external control data are observed |

-external control arm of size
+information from an external control arm of size

-, the components of the IPW power
+, the components

-prior for
+of the IPW power prior for

 are defined as follows: